ritza-co/simpletechguides.com/comparisons/2025-vercel-vs-railway.md

 Vercel's Logs page offers more filtering options:

-- Filter by logs type such as warnings, errors or fatal.
+- Filter by log type, such as warnings, errors, or fatal.
-- Filter by environment like production, preview, development.
+- Filter by environment, like production, preview, or development.
 - Live-tail or search historical logs.
 - Filter by specific function or route.
-- Filter by resource, host, request type, request path.
+- Filter by resource, host, request type, and request path.

 ![Vercel logs filtering](/img/comparisons/vercel-vs-railway/vercel-logs-filtering.png)